Aircloak/aircloak/air/docs/content/datastores.md

 | upper         | ✔        | ✔        | ✔         | ✔              | ✔             |
 | weekday       | ✔        | ✔        | ✔         | ✔              | ✔             |
 | year          | ✔        | ✔        | ✔         | ✔              | ✔             |

+### Interaction with probing

+Probing issues additional queries to the datastore for every `<>`, `NOT LIKE`, or `NOT ILIKE` condition in your query (see
+[the section on probing](sql/query-results.md#probing)).
+This will impact the performance of your query, depending on the datastore and number of such conditions used.
+It will be felt especially if your query needs to be emulated.
+You might be able to achieve better response times if you are able to avoid these conditions in your query.